Robert Langlands: Early life and career

-He graduated from Semiahmoo Secondary School and started enrolling at the University of British Columbia at the age of 16, receiving his undergraduate degree in Mathematics in 1957; he continued at UBC to receive an M. Sc. in 1958.
-He then went to Yale University where he received a PhD in 1960.
+He graduated from Semiahmoo Secondary School and started enrolling at the University of British Columbia at the age of 16, receiving his undergraduate degree in mathematics in 1957; he continued at UBC to receive a M.Sc. in 1958.
+He then went to Yale University, where he received a Ph.D. in 1960.

 His first academic position was at Princeton University from 1960 to 1967, where he worked as an associate professor.
 He spent a year in Turkey at METU during 1967–68 in an office next to Cahit Arf's.
-He was a Miller Research Fellow at the University of California, Berkeley from 1964 to 1965, then was a professor at Yale University from 1967 to 1972.
+He was a Miller Research Fellow at the University of California, Berkeley, from 1964 to 1965, then was a professor at Yale University from 1967 to 1972.
 He was appointed Hermann Weyl Professor at the Institute for Advanced Study in 1972, and became professor emeritus in January 2007.